 I talk a lot here at Statistically Funny about the need for trials and systematic reviews of them to help us find the answers to these questions.
 But whether we're talking about trials or other forms of research, statistical techniques are needed to help make sense of what emerges from a study.

 Too often, this aspect of research is going to lead us down a garden path.
 It's common for people to take the approach of relying only, or largely, on testing for statistical significance.
-People then often assume this means that it's been shown whether or not the could occur by chance alone.
+People often assume this means it's categorical proof of whether or not something was a coincidence.

 However a statistically significant result - especially from a single study - is often misunderstood and contributes to over-confidence about what we know.
 It's not a magical wand that finds out the truth.
 The numbers alone cannot possibly "know" that.
+Here's my quick overview: 5 tips to avoid getting this wrong.
 I wrote about testing for statistical significance in some detail at Absolutely Maybe.
-Leonard's statistician is a Bayesian: you can find out some more about that, too, in my post.
+Leonard's statistician is a Bayesian: you can find out some more about that, too, in that post.

 As chance would have it, there was also a lot of discussion this week in response to a paper published while I was writing that post.
 It called for a tightening of the threshold for significance, which isn't really the answer either.
 Thomas Lumley puts that into great perspective over at his wonderful blog, Biased and Inefficient: a very valuable read.